-Crime briefsI hate him so much, I wrote a song about it
+I hate him so much, I wrote a song about it

 Officers found a small amount of white powder in his pockets that tested positive for methamphetamine.

-He was arrested of felony possession of a schedule II controlled substance and misdemeanor second-degree trespassing.
+He was arrested on felony possession of a schedule II controlled substance and misdemeanor second-degree trespassing.

 Nervous driver found with meth